Ordinary Time: July 5th

 - Try cooking Vegetable Soup with Rice today in honor of St. Anthony.

-- Read CONTEMPLATION in St. Anthony Mary Zaccaria’s Spirituality.
+- Read St. Anthony Mary Zaccaria’s Spirituality.

 St. Elizabeth of Portugal